manyamittal25/SAC-Management-IIITG-/README.md

 3. Make your changes and commit them: `git commit -m 'Add new feature'`
 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+We would like to thank the following contributors for their valuable contributions to this project.

+- .
+- .

+## Contact

+For any inquiries or feedback, please contact us at pallavkumar6200@gmail.com.